otorain/table_inspector/README.md

 # TableInspector
-This is a rails gem for print the definition of table.
-Sometimes we use some gems to embed the table schema to model file(like `annotate`). but sometimes it is hard to maintain, and it has a little noise.
-I want to find another way to check the schema of table instead of using `annotate`, So I wrote this gem to do this.
+This is a Rails gem that allows you to print the definition of a table.
+While some gems (like [annotate_models](https://github.com/ctran/annotate_models)) are used to embed the table schema in the model file, they can be difficult to maintain and add unnecessary noise.
+This gem provides an alternative way to check the schema of a table without using `annotate_models`.

 ## Usage
 Assuming there is a model call `User` which has `id` and `name` column, and has a unique index for `name`.